Ad Code

 Introduction: The Rise of Data-Driven Science

 In the era of data-driven science, information is produced at unprecedented speed and scale.
 From research publications to social media feeds, from business analytics to healthcare datasets, the volume of digital content continues to grow exponentially.
-Navigating this flood of data requires specialized tools and techniques.
+Navigating this flood of data requires specialized tools and techniques that can transform raw information into actionable insights.

 1. What Is R?